Woozy Winks

 Wolfgang "Woozy" Winks is a character appearing in comic books published by Quality Comics, and later DC Comics.
 He is the comic relief sidekick to the superhero Plastic Man, and first appeared in Police Comics #13 (November 1942).
-Winks has appeared as an on-again, off-again sidekick to Plastic Man ever since and has been called the "apotheosis" of a kind of stock character of theatrical buffoons that has existed since the time of William Shakespeare.
+Winks has appeared as an on-again, off-again sidekick to Plastic Man ever since and has been called the "apotheosis" of a kind of stock character of theatrical buffoons that has existed since medieval times.
 In Icons of the American Comic Book: From Captain America to Wonder Woman, Winks is named one of the "most unique" [sic] sidekicks in comics, and the authors note that his portly shape and bumbling idiocy allowed for more comedy in Plastic Man stories.